 There’s a nice café at the Vancouver Art Gallery filled with fancy people and fancy food.
 There’s even a lovely patio which you might be able to use if it’s not raining (and it rains a lot in Vancouver).

+I met my friend Jai from Savoir There for lunch.
+We originally met in Portugal where we experienced a motorcycle ride and walking tour together through Lisbon.
 And here we were, two years later, seeing one another in Vancouver of all places!
 A perk of being involved in the travel blogging community is having friends all around the world.

 10) Meet Gumhead.